rbasniak/ngx-rbk-utils/README.md

 * `orderArrayByProperty:`: sort an array of objects by a given property.

-* `deepClone:`: make a deep clone of a javascript object (only serializable properties are supported)

 * `isEmpty:`: checks wheter a string is `null`, `undefined` or `''`.

 * `clearArray:`: removes all elements of an array.